bruderstein/PythonScript/docs/source/scintilla.rst

    Set the background colour used for a particular marker number.

    See Scintilla documentation for `SCI_MARKERSETBACK <http://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETBACK>`_

+.. method:: Editor.markerSetBackSelected(markerNumber, back)

+   Set the background colour used for a particular marker number when its folding block is selected.

+   See Scintilla documentation for `SCI_MARKERSETBACKSELECTED <http://www.scintilla.org/ScintillaDoc.html#SCI_MARKERSETBACKSELECTED>`_

+.. method:: Editor.markerEnableHighlight(enabled)

+   Enable/disable highlight for current folding bloc (smallest one that contains the caret)

+   See Scintilla documentation for `SCI_MARKERENABLEHIGHLIGHT <http://www.scintilla.org/ScintillaDoc.html#SCI_MARKERENABLEHIGHLIGHT>`_

 .. method:: Editor.markerAdd(line, markerNumber) -> int